11 Futures studies

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-Risk
+11.1 Risk

-Limits to growth
+11.1.1 Limits to growth

 See also:

-- Ecology in the Outline on Ethics.
+- Ecology in the Outline on Ethics

-Existential threats
+11.1.2 Existential threats

 - Bostrom, N. (2013).
-Existential risk prevention as global priority.1
+Existential risk prevention as global priority.
+2

 - Climate change